 Bluetooth 5.0 and Apple Smartphones

 Starting in Q1 2016, over 20% of iPhone hardware models supported Bluetooth 4.2.
 The iPhone 6 was the first Apple smartphone model to support Bluetooth 4.2, followed by the iPhone 7, 7 Plus, and SE.
-Q4 2017 saw the introduction of Bluetooth 5.0, which is supported by newer iPhones, including the iPhone 8, 8 Plus, X, XR, XS, XS Max, 11, 11 Pro, 11 Pro Max, and the just-released iPhone 12 models.
+Q4 2017 saw the introduction of Bluetooth 5.0, which is supported by the newer iPhones, including the iPhone 8, 8 Plus, X, XR, XS, XS Max, 11, 11 Pro, 11 Pro Max, and the just-released iPhone 12 models.

-In Q2 2019, 86.54% of Apple iPhone hardware among North America’s subscriber base supported Bluetooth 4.2 and up, while 60.14% of phones supported Bluetooth 5.0 or higher.
-This data indicates that the vast majority of iPhone models used in North America meet both Bluetooth 4.2 and 5.0 standards, and that over half of iPhones are Bluetooth 5.0 compatible.
+In Q1 2021, 99.4% of Apple iPhone hardware among North America’s subscriber base supported Bluetooth 4.2 and up, while 72.88% of phones supported Bluetooth 5.0 or higher.
+This data indicates that the vast majority of iPhone models used in North America meet both Bluetooth 4.2 and 5.0 standards and that over 70% of iPhones are Bluetooth 5.0 compatible.

 Bluetooth and Apple iOS

-Apple’s iOS 13.0, scheduled to be launched in Fall 2019, offers new Bluetooth BLE functionality.
-The iOS 13 software introduces support for Bluetooth Basic Rate / Enhanced Data Rate (BR/EDR) devices.
-BR/EDR is generally used for short-range, continuous wireless connections, which is why it’s ideal for IoT devices, such as connected medical devices.
-Version iOS 13 also ushers in a greater security and privacy emphasis by Apple.
-Furthermore, the changes in the new iOS make it easier for developers to use the Bluetooth Application Programming Interface (API).
+Apple’s iOS 14 launch in September 2020 offered new Bluetooth BLE functionality.
+The iOS 14 software introduced support for Bluetooth Basic Rate / Enhanced Data Rate (BR/EDR) devices.
+BR/EDR is generally used for short-range, continuous wireless connections, which is why it’s ideal for IoT devices, such as connected medical devices. iOS 14 also ushered in Apple’s emphasis on greater security and privacy.
+Furthermore, the changes in the new iOS made it easier for developers to use the Bluetooth Application Programming Interface (API).

 Samsung Galaxy S7 was the first of Samsung’s flagship line of Galaxy smartphones to offer Bluetooth 4.2.
 The S8 was the first of the company’s Galaxy line of smartphones, as well as one of the first phones on the market, to offer Bluetooth 5.0.
 However, Samsung has, to date, been inconsistent in the implementation of Bluetooth 5.0 specification options in their hardware models.
 The Samsung Galaxy S9+ only offers some of the three primary 5.0 specification options, while the S10+ offers all three.